surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.53.0-dev.3 (2018/02/12)**
+**Version 3.53.0-dev.4 (2018/02/13)**

 * *New Features*
 	* Added a new "Canonical URL" option (hidden by default) in the Social and Search Optimization metabox (Pro version).
 * *Improvements*
-	* Options normally hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
+	* Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
 	* When the "link rel canonical" head tag is enabled, the WordPress 'rel_canonical' hook is now removed to avoid duplicates.
 * *Bugfixes*
 	* None